3 Myths About Bisexuality BustedBy ASTROGLIDE Team LGBTQ Community

 As leading manufacturers of personal lube, we do our best to dispel sexual misconceptions anytime we can.
-And though a lot of the confusion we run into is understandable, we’re continuously amazed by some of the stereotypes surrounding bisexuality.
-To hear some people talk, you’d think a bisexual was some sort of mythical creature — a unicorn or a sasquatch who we can never hope to fully understand.
+And though a lot of the confusion we run into is understandable, we’re continuously amazed by some of the stereotypes surrounding sexual orientation, specifically bisexuality.
+The way some people talk, you’d think a bisexual was some sort of mythical creature — a unicorn or a sasquatch whom we can never hope to fully understand.
 But understanding bisexuality really isn’t that difficult, and to help we thought we’d dispel the three most common myths about bisexuality:

 1. Bisexuality doesn’t really exist.

 Clearly, bisexuality exists.
 For proof, just ask your friendly neighborhood bisexual.
-If that’s not enough to convince you, consider relying on science.
-A study at Northwestern University showed groups of gay, straight and bisexual men a series of gay, straight and bisexual images and noted their physical and emotional responses.
+If that’s not enough to convince you that there are plenty of bisexual people, consider relying on science.
+A study conducted on attraction at Northwestern University showed groups of gay, straight and bisexual men a series of gay, straight and bisexual images and noted their physical and emotional responses.
 The study concluded that the bisexual test subjects did in fact have a “bisexual pattern of genital arousal.”
-If that’s not enough proof to bust this myth, we don’t know what is!
+If that’s not enough proof to bust this myth about sexual orientation and bisexual people, we don’t know what is!

 2. People suddenly “stop” being bisexual.

 Perhaps you’ve seen it yourself — a self-proclaimed bisexual settles down with a man or marries a woman and the crowd of nay-sayers goes wild.
 “Finally,” they exclaim, “they picked a side!”